Parents Of Woodland Hills High School Students Concerned About School Safety Following Another Threat

 “A big part of this also is continuing training.
 When closed due to COVID, we lost some veteran guards and were working on a skeleton crew for 18 months.
 We’re trying to get those guards back or hire new personnel,” said Mike Pietragallo, safety and security coordinator for Woodland Hills High School.

-More than 400 parents attended the near-four-hour meeting.MORE NEWS: 'The Working Group' Spent Months Creating Tree Of Life Commemoration Ceremony In Pittsburgh
+More than 400 parents attended the near-four-hour meeting.MORE NEWS: Pittsburgh Weather: Overnight Rain Kicks Off Rainy Couple Of Days Ahead

 The district said as it works to improve its policies, it will continue to take every step necessary to ensure the safety of its students and staff.